In this Quest, you will explore and analyze the use of different software applications used to create a digital object or artifact.

 - select an appropriate tool to deliver a message

-Application Type: Software applications can be grouped into categories around similar tasks performed (e.g., slide show, word processing, animation, video, etc.).
+Application Type: Software applications that are grouped into categories around similar tasks performed (e.g., slide show, word processing, animation, video, etc.).

-Digital Artifact: A digital artifact is any product or asset that is digital (e.g. infographic, video, a selfie photo).
+Digital Artifact: Any product or asset that is digital (e.g. infographic, video, a selfie photo).

-Media: Media refers to all the different ways used to communicate information (e.g. billboards, newspapers, TV, flyers, radio, etc.).
+Media: All the different ways used to communicate information (e.g. billboards, newspapers, TV, flyers, radio, etc.).

-Platform: A platform refers to the way the digital object is delivered (e.g. as on a blog, through a YouTube video, in a slideshow presentation, an online poster, in a social media site, etc.)
+Platform: The way the digital object is delivered (e.g. as on a blog, through a YouTube video, in a slideshow presentation, an online poster, in a social media site, etc.)

 Play the Vocabulary Game below to practice the Key Vocabulary.